Document

 |

-Profit or gain arising from the sale of assets such as property, gold, jewellery or shares is called a Capital gain.
+Profit or gain arising from the sale of property is called a Capital gain on a property.
 Capital Gains are divided into two categories:

 Long-term Capital Gain

-If you sell the asset after holding it for more than 12/24/36 months(varies from asset to asset- see image below), then the profit arising on sale will be termed as LTCG.
+If you sell the property after holding it for more than 24 months, the profit will be classified as long-term capital gains (LTCG).

 holding period of LTCG tax